etholpalmer/Financials-During-Pandemic-USAirlines/Covid 19 vs. Commercial Airlines.md

 2. Collate historical financial data from the top ten commercial airlines.

-3. Collect and identify Covid 19 stressors and their effect on the global market and stocks.
+3. Collect and identify COVID-19 stressors and their effect on the global market and stocks.

 4. Clean up financial data.